A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Introduction: Dynamical Systems and Chaos

-One of the main practical limitations of the Lyapunov exponent is its lack of robustness to added noise in system trajectories.
-Since this measure relies on Euclidean distance alone for its computation, we suspect that it is more sensitive to small perturbations in the trajectories.
-We show an example in \autoref{fig:instability_Lyapunov_Lorenz} of its instability when measuring chaos in the Lorenz system with added noise.
-We plot the average Lyapunov exponent over 20 pairs of initial conditions and Gaussian noise levels $\sigma$, where for each trajectory point $\vx \in \vR^3$, we define its perturbation in the $d$th direction as $\vx^d_\sigma = \vx_d + \sigma \cdot \gamma_d$, where $\gamma_d$ is the standard deviation of $\vx_d$, the $d$th dimension of $\vx$.
-Notice that when we add just 2.5\% noise (i.e., $\sigma = 0.025$) to a pair of neighboring trajectories, the average Lyapunov exponent drops substantially.
-Since dynamical systems model real-world phenomena, we expect there to be some inherent system noise.
+Notice that when we add just 2.5\% noise (i.e., $\sigma = 0.025$) to a pair of neighboring trajectories, the average maximal Lyapunov exponent drops substantially.
+Since dynamical systems model real-world phenomena, we expect there to be some inherent trajectory noise.
 On the other hand, persistent homology studies holes that appear as one thickens the points in a metric space over time, and has proven theoretical stability to small data perturbations \cite{ChdeSOu2014,perea2015}.
-As such, we construct a persistence-based measure of chaos that is stable to such added noise, which we term the \textit{persistence exponent}.
+As such, we construct a persistence-based measure of chaos that is stable to such added noise, which we term the \textit{0-persistence exponent}.
+The intuition behind this measure is that neighboring trajectories from more periodic systems will be closer together and hence their points will merge much more quickly during Vietoris-Rips filtration, while those from chaotic systems (i.e., those with exponential divergence) will contain points that take longer to merge together.
+Our measure captures the rate of this merging over time.
+See \autoref{sec:persistence_exponent} for more details.